esrlabs/android-tutorial/session3/README.md

 ###Things to watch our for

 - Don't start too complicated.
 What is simplest API to solve our problem?
-We don't know yet what we need...
+We don't know yet what we are going to need...
 - How do we test generating a random sequence?
+Do we need to test it?